A Unique Program

-We believe that the real to key to success is the great connection these youth are receiving through those who care enough to get involved.
+We believe that the real to key to success is connecting these youth to those who care enough to get involved.
 So many hands and hearts have come together to bring this program to life – not just in the Santa Clarita community, but across the nation!

 What exactly becomes of Life Launch in the coming year is, of course, up to God.
-But we know that by offering this resource, these young adults who have often felt overlooked might feel noticed.
+What we do know is that by offering this resource, these young adults, who have often felt overlooked, might feel noticed.
 By providing food, water, company, and guidance you join in living out the love and righteousness of Christ who said,

 “Come, blessed of my Father, inherit the Kingdom prepared for you from the foundation of the world; for I was hungry and you gave me food to eat.
 I was thirsty and you gave me drink.
 I was a stranger and you took me in.”
 Matthew 25:34-35 (WEB)